-I am a cis settler living on the Haldimand Tract in Kitchener, Ontario, with my partner and my elderly, opinionated cat.
+I am a cis settler living on the Haldimand Tract in Kitchener, Ontario, with my partner, an elderly, opinionated cat, and a young former-feral cat who still isn’t sure we won’t eat her when she lets her guard down.
 I use she/her pronouns.
 I aspire to read more science fiction than I currently have.

 What I’m doing now